-If you feel like Original Medicare (Part A and Part B) isn’t enough coverage for you, you might be a good candidate for Medicare Part C.
+If you feel that Original Medicare (Part A and Part B) isn’t enough coverage, you might be a good candidate for Medicare Part C.

-In this article, we will explore what Part C of Medicare is and why some people need it and others should avoid it.
+This article will explore Part C of Medicare and why some people need it and others should avoid it.

 What Is Medicare Part C Used For?

 If you’re trying to figure out what Medicare Part C does, here it is in a nutshell.
 Medicare Part C is a private health insurance alternative to Medicare.

 For some people, it is a good way to supplement their traditional Medicare coverage and get extra benefits.

 With Original Medicare, you have Part A for hospital insurance and Part B for medical insurance, but you’re stuck adding additional coverage for everything else.